Computing algebraic degrees of phylogenetic varieties: Phylogenetic models

 In our work, we consider the Cavender-Farris-Neyman (CFN) model where $\Sigma=\{0,1\}$ is identified with the group $\mathbb{Z}/2\mathbb{Z}$ and the \textit{$3$-parameter Kimura} (K81) model \cite{Kimura1981} that identifies $\Sigma=\{\tt A,\tt C,\tt G,\tt T \}$ with the group $\mathbb{Z}/2\mathbb{Z} \times \mathbb{Z}/2\mathbb{Z}$.
 Both models assume a uniform distribution at the root of the tree and respective transition matrices have the form

-These two models are called \textit{general group-based models} associated to a group $G$.
+These two models are referred to as \textit{general group-based models} and they identify the set of states with a group $G$.
+For more details on the group structure of these models, the reader is referred to \cite{sullivant2018algebraic}.
 We also consider two submodels of the K81 model, the \textit{Jukes-Cantor} ($JC69$) model \cite{JC69} and the \textit{$2$-parameter Kimura} (K80) model \cite{Kimura1980}.
-Transition matrices for these models can be obtained from K81 matrices by identifying parameters.
-The K80 model and the JC69 model assume $c=d$ and $b=c=d$, respectively.
+Transition matrices for these models can be obtained from K81 matrices by identifying parameters, that is, the K80 model and the JC69 model assume $c=d$ and $b=c=d$, respectively.

 The parametrization map $\phi_T^{\mathcal{M}}$ in general is not one-to-one.
-Then, understanding its generic fibers is important from both biological and computational points of view.
+Understanding its generic fibers provides important computational and biological insight.
+From the perspective of reconstructing the evolutionary history, knowing the size of a generic fiber gives the number of possible evolutionary scenarios for the same observed data.
+In particular, when this number is small, this invariant is an indicator that the evolutionary history is relatively robust when reconstructed.

 In what follows we present the cardinality of such fibers, this corresponds to the number of parameters of the model that are mapped by $\phi_T^{\mathcal{M}}$ to the same probability distribution at the leaves of the tree.